Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

 ```
 **Cache key generator**

-Jacanica has only one cache key generator **HystrixCacheKeyGenerator** that generates a _HystrixGeneratedCacheKey_ based on _CacheInvocationContext_.
+Javanica has only one cache key generator **HystrixCacheKeyGenerator** that generates a _HystrixGeneratedCacheKey_ based on _CacheInvocationContext_.
 Implementation is thread-safe.
 Parameters of an annotated method are selected by the following rules:
 - If no parameters are annotated with _@CacheKey_ then all parameters are included
 - If one or more _@CacheKey_ annotations exist only those parameters with the _@CacheKey_ annotation are included